mellevanderlinde/portfolio/portfolio/public/content/Experience.md

 - List Items:
   - Maintaining and improving the AWS landing zone for PostNL, used by 50+ engineering teams within the company.
   - Cloud Center of Excellence, supporting application teams.
-  - Working with AWS Organizations, API Gateway, StackSets, Security Hub, and other services.
+  - AWS services include Organizations, Lambda, API Gateway, Security Hub and more.

 ## PostNL
 - *MLOps Engineer* | 2021 - 2023